WHAT CAUSES AUTISM?

 "We determined the occurrence of gut mucosal damage using the intestinal permeability test in 21 autistic children who had no clinical and laboratory findings consistent with known intestinal disorders.
 An altered intestinal permeability was found in 9 of the 21 (43%) autistic patients, but in none of the 40 controls."
 From the September 1996 issue of Acta Paediatrica (Abnormal Intestinal Permeability in Children with Autism)

 In 2011, the Journal of Developmental and Behavioral Pediatrics published a simple study (The Prevalence of Gastrointestinal Problems in Children Across the United States with Autism Spectrum Disorders...) that revealed the results of a questionnaire given to families of children with Autism.
 Based on three levels of severity, with "Full Autism" being the worst, "Parents reported significantly more GI problems in children with Autism Spectrum Disorders (ASD) compared with their unaffected siblings.
 The two most common Gl problems in children with ASD were constipation and chronic diarrhea.
 Increased autism symptom severity is associated with increased odds of having GI problems."
-By the way, constipation and chronic diarrhea are the main (often times alternating) symptoms of IBS (Irritable Bowel Syndrome) --- something that we now know to be an AUTOIMMUNE DISEASE.
+By the way, constipation and chronic diarrhea are the main (often times alternating) symptoms of IBS (Irritable Bowel Syndrome) --- a problem we now know to be an AUTOIMMUNE DISEASE.

 Not surprisingly, a 2013 issue of the International Review of Neurobiology (Immune Dysregulation in Autism Spectrum Disorder) said in its abstract that, "Widespread alterations in immune molecules and responses are seen in the brains and periphery of ASD individuals, and early life immune disruptions are associated with ASD."
 When I think of the brain's Immune System, I tend to think of the NEUROGILAL CELLS.
 But when I think of the periphery, I automatically think Gut (Enteric Nervous System).
 What do we know about the relationship of the Gut and immunity?
 Only that the Gut happens to be the home to about 80% of the Immune System cells in the body (HERE) --- much, but certainly not all of it, in the form of your MICROBIOME.